AI for smarter error page detection and LLM testing validation

 Procedure

-1. Navigate to Organization > Settings > Scans.
+1. Navigate to Administration > Settings > AI powered features.

-2. Click the Disabled toggle button to enable Azure OpenAI configuration.
+2. Under the Scanning features section, click Bring your own LLM to enable Azure OpenAI configuration.

 Table 1.
 Endpoint elements